 If you want to know if you are delivering good service to your customers, you need to know exactly what they are looking for in terms of the quality of the service and their expectations.
 In facility management, when service quality is done properly, it will save cost and time, enhance productivity, and improve customers’ satisfaction.

-In facility management, service quality tends to focus on timely service, customer satisfaction, reduction in customer complaints, employee job satisfaction, and several initiatives introduced.
+In facility management, service quality tends to focus on timely service, customer satisfaction, reduction in customer complaints, and employee job satisfaction.

 Identify key performance indicators and measure the operations.
 Define the benchmark and monitor the performance against it to identify performance gaps.
 Facility Management KPIs are the foundation of facility management because many are performance indicators that reflect a performance measure per unit.
 Lagging metrics are useful to tell how well our facility services team performed while leading metrics are useful to forecast the likely trend.
 Metrics are also used for facility benchmarking because they can be compared between different facilities and teams.